akash5100/blog/_posts/2024-02-06-Tweaking_MLP_to_make_it_RNN.markdown

 We can use our previous [group_chunks](https://akash5100.github.io/blog/deeplearning/2024/02/05/Tokenization_for_LM.html) function to create sequence.

-But wait, we can improve the our model, instead of predicting 1 word after every 3 word, what if we can predict next word after every single word?
+But wait, we can improve the our model, instead of predicting 1 word after every 3 word, *what if we can predict next word after every single word*?

 This is simple to add in!
 We first need to change our data, so that the dependent variable has each of the three next words after each of our three input words.